webafra/laravel-user-wallet/README.md

 ### Exceptions

 Upon examining the `src/Exceptions` directory within the source code, you will discover a variety of exceptions tailored to address each scenario of invalid entry.
-Review the [demo](https://github.com/HPWebdeveloper/demo-pay-pocket) that accounts for some of the exceptions.

 ## Changelog